numenta/nupic.core-legacy/README.md

  * A debug library can be created by adding `-DCMAKE_BUILD_TYPE=Debug` to the cmake command above.
    + The debug library will be put in `build/Debug`.
-     Use the cmake option `-DCMAKE_INSTALL_PREFIX=../Release` to correct this.
+     Use the cmake option `-DCMAKE_INSTALL_PREFIX=../Release` to change this.

  * The -j option can be used with the `make install` command to compile with multiple threads.

  * This will not build the Python interface.
+Use the Python build described above to build and install the python interface.

 ### Docker Builds